-Prior to his postmodern turn, Rorty was a philosophy at Princeton University for many years and most known for his Philosophy and the Mirror of Nature (1979), shortly after which he left philosophy to teach comparative literature at the University of Virginia.
+Prior to his postmodern turn, Rorty was a philosophy professor at Princeton University for many years and most known for his Philosophy and the Mirror of Nature (1979), shortly after which he left philosophy to teach comparative literature at the University of Virginia.
 We here summarize two key essays from his collection Contingency, Irony, and Solidarity (1989).

 1. Rorty identifies the three “great edifying” thinkers of our time as John Dewey, Ludwig Wittgenstein, and Martin Heidegger.
 And in other essays he has spent much time reflecting on the writings of Foucault, Derrida, and Lyotard.